Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/README.md

 ### Launcher

-The lancher will run applications with an injected Dynatrace Agent directly from Eclipse:
+The lancher will run applications with an injected Dynatrace Agent using the agent name and additional parameters defined in the run configuration:
 ![edit run configurations](/img/use/launcher.png)

 The launcher support the following launch mode: